Emir-Acikgoz-50/datascience/portfolio/predictive_analysis/multivariate_lineair_regression.md

 <h2>Evaluation</h2>

-For the evaluation i used 3 different metrics.
+For the evaluation i used both the validation and the test set.
+I used the validation set first to see how the model would perform on unseen data and used the test set during the final conclusion.
+Nevertheless i used 3 different metrics to evaluate the model's performance.
 These are:

 - Root Mean Squared Error
 - Mean Absolute Error
 - R-Squared

 <h2>Visualization</h2>